yanxiaodi/EmployeePayslipCalculator/README.md

     * EmployeePayslipCalculator.MobileApp
     * EmployeePayslipCalculator.WPFApp

 According to the requirements, I need to calculate the employee salary by different rates.
 The core function for this goal is not very difficult, and I should use a simple factory to create different `TaxCalculator` class instances.
-But I would like to simulate the reality so I developed a web api based on the `Service` project.
-So I can use different clients, including the web app, the mobile app, and the WPF app, to call the api.
+But I would like to simulate the reality so I developed a Web API based on the `Service` project.
+So I can use different clients, including the web app, the mobile app, and the WPF app, to call the WEB API.
 In the same time, I must make sure all the codes to be robust, and have the ability to deal with any wrong inputs.
 I need test projects, and validate all the input value from the user.
 From my perspective, this demo should demonstrate some main coding principles, such as:

 * Abstraction
 * Inheritance